-Select articles below review the experience of researchers and clinical labs with targeted NGS and WES and the clinical validity for diagnosing mitochondrial diseases.
+Select articles below review the experience of researchers and clinical labs with targeted NGS and the clinical validity for diagnosing mitochondrial diseases.

 In a retrospective, multicenter study, Wu et al. (2023) analyzed the diagnostic yield of dual genomic sequencing along with mitochondrial disease criteria (MDC) in a pediatric population.
 Enrollees included 503 children aged less than 18 years with an unknown neuromuscular disorder or a multisystem progressive disease that was suspected to be related to a mitochondrial abnormality.
 The children underwent dual genomic analysis and the results were evaluated in terms of potential relationship of the variants to clinical features seen in the children and also to previously reported clinical features, leveraging the ACMG classification of variants and segregation patterns.
 If the genes were associated with mitochondrial diseases in the literature, they were classified as "mitochondria-related."
 If not, they were classified as "non-mitochondria-related."
 Overall, causative variants were detected in 177/503 (35.2%) of participants.
 Mitochondrial-related variants were found in 46 individuals (9.1%).
-Of these.
-25 individuals had nuclear DNA variants, 15 had mitochondrial DNA variants and six had dual genomic variants.
-When MDC was applied, 15.2% of individuals with mitochondrial-related variations were found "unlikely to have mitochondrial disorder."
-Additionally.
-4.5% of individuals with non-mitochondrial related variants and 1.43% with no genetic abnormality were classified with MDC as "probably has a mitochondrial disorder."
+Of these, 25 individuals had nuclear DNA variants, 15 had mitochondrial DNA variants and six had dual genomic variants.
+When MDC was applied, 15.2% of individuals with mitochondrial related variations were found "unlikely to have mitochondrial disorder."
+Additionally, 4.5% of individuals with non-mitochondrial disorder."
+The authors propose using MDC to guide dual genomic sequencing, particularly in cases where an individual is assessed as "possibly having a mitochondrial disorder."